 Do I need to be good in math?

 No, but you need to handle complex issues and ambiguity well.
 Information systems are frequently complex solutions to messy organizational problems, so your effectiveness with other people is critical.

-What are the best electives for MIS majors?
+What are the best electives for CIS majors?

-Some recruiters want to see many CS and MIS hours on your resume, but others want to see extracurricular activities that show leadership and personal skills.
-See Suggested Electives, MIS Electives and Communication Skills.
+Some recruiters want to see many Computer Science and CIS hours on your resume, but others want to see extracurricular activities that show leadership and personal skills.
+See Suggested Electives, CIS Electives and Communication Skills.